Infinite-Nomic/Infinite-Nomic/round6/rules.md

 When collecting from this module's factory, gain 2 Points for each consecutive past week you have collected from this factory with this module equipped to it (to a maximum of 20 Points).
+Lose an amount of Dad Coins that is lower than 4, given that it would not cause your Dad Coin balance to go below 0.
+For every Dad Coin you choose to lose, gain 5 additional points.

 **Name:** The Moneymaker
 **Cost:** 3 Dad Coins
 **Description:** *You gotta spend money to make money.*
 **Effect:** When equipping this module to a factory, pay 1 Dad Coin.
 When collecting from this module's factory, gain 3 Dad Coins.
+Lose an amount of points that is lower than 16, given that it would not cause your point balance to go below 0.
+For every 5 points you choose to lose, gain 1 additional Dad Coin.

 **Name:** Father Frack
 **Cost:** 1 Dad Coin
 **Description:** *Your trusty pa is back to help you frack that sweet sweet Dad Coin, make your pappy proud.*
 **Effect:** When equipping this module to a factory, pay 2 points.
 When collecting from this module's factory, gain 2 Dad Coins.
+Lose an amount of points that is lower than 16, given that it would not cause your point balance to go below 0.
+For every 5 points you choose to lose, gain 1 additional Dad Coin.

+**Name:** The Legislator
+**Cost:** 2 Dad Coins
+**Description:**
+**Effect:** While you have this module equipped, gain 1 point every time a proposal passes.
+When collecting from this module's factory, gain 1 Dad Coin for every player under your employ who passed a proposal.

 # 11. Player Tracking
 The annex of a nickname is the final parethenesized section of that nickname (example: in "Mr. X (1, 3)", the annex is "(1, 3)").
 Nicknames shall contain no parentheses other than those that introduce or terminate the annex.
 The annex shall appear at the end of a nickname.
 The fields of an annex are parts separated by commas (example: in the annex "(1, 3)", the fields are "1" and "3").

 Certain quantites are described as player-tracked.
 Each player shall record their current values of player-tracked quantities in the annex of their nicknames, but shall not be punished for recording values that were correct up to 48 hours ago.
 If, at any time, a player's nickname has an incorrect value of a player-tracked quantity, a moderator may update that player's nickname to reflect the correct values.

-If a player-tracked quantity in a player's nickname has deviated from the correct value by the same non-zero constant for 96 continuous hours, that quantity is updated so that the player's nickname is correct.
+If a player-tracked quantity in a player's nickname deviates from the true value by a non-zero constant, and has deviated from the correct value by that same constant for at least 72 of the previous 96 hours, that quantity is updated so that the player's nickname is correct.

 # 12. Tracked Values
 Score is a player-tracked quantity.
 Dad coins balance is a player-tracked quantity.